influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/guides/monitor-an-influxenterprise-cluster.md

 ---

 [InfluxEnterprise](/enterprise_influxdb/v1.2/) offers high availability and a highly-scalable clustering solution for your time series data needs.
-Use Chronograf to assess your cluster's health and monitor the infrastructure behind your project.
+Use Chronograf to assess your cluster's health and to monitor the infrastructure behind your project.

-This guides offers step-by-step instructions for using Chronograf, [InfluxDB](/influxdb/latest/), and [Telegraf](/telegraf/latest/) to monitor data nodes in your InfluxEnteprise cluster.
+This guide offers step-by-step instructions for using Chronograf, [InfluxDB](/influxdb/latest/), and [Telegraf](/telegraf/latest/) to monitor data nodes in your InfluxEnteprise cluster.

 ## Requirements